All Episodes

 We've tried to lobby for change in other areas, but it's not worked.

-Well, how am I ch what do we?
+Well, how am I?

-I'm I'm chiding what am I doing?
+What am I doing?

 That's all I'm doing.

-Well, and and I agree, and in a post-9-11 world, the stakes are too high.
+And in a post-9-11 world, the stakes are too high.

-But you know, it's hard to overcome that when the national party gets behind the incumbent with their power and resources.
+But, you know, it's hard to overcome that when the National Party gets behind the incumbent with their power and resources.

 Wait a minute, I'm losing you here.

-Term limits in the primary, that's sometimes you don't have a chance to do that.
+You don't have a chance to do that.

-Uh incumbents are usually not opposed by members of their own party.
+Incumbents are usually not opposed by members of their own party.

 I agree.